 If you are a cat lover, Cycladic Islands will give you many occasions to stop by the road and pet one!
 However, if you are not a cat lover, then do have in mind that, when eating outside, local cats might try to cuddle around your feet, hoping to get pieces from your plate!

 As mentioned before, there is plenty of dining options here.
-Most of the Naoussa’s best restaurants incorporate an authentically Greek hospitality habit: before paying the bill, the waiter will bring a free mastic liqueur for you to taste or some local dessert.
+Most of Naoussa’s best restaurants incorporate an authentically Greek hospitality habit: before paying the bill, the waiter will bring a free mastic liqueur for you to taste or some local dessert.
 Enjoy!

 Nota bene, if you get tired of traditional Greek cuisine during your week in Naoussa, Paros, and ask yourself where to eat something else, Pizzarella offers a safe bet – a delicious wood oven Italian pizza!

-9. Get a room in Zefi Hotel!
+9. Get a room at Zefi Hotel!

 Holidays in Naoussa, Paros, cannot be complete without a good hotel.

-This four-star hotel speaks the language of Cyclades, both in its whitewashed exterior and shell-and-amphoras decorated interior.
+This four-star hotel speaks the language of the Cyclades, both in its whitewashed exterior and shell-and-amphoras decorated interior.

-Junior suites upgrade the Greek style interior with discrete LED lights, and even come with a Jacuzzi!
+Junior suites upgrade the Greek-style interior with discrete LED lights, and even come with a Jacuzzi!
 I can imagine it being a great honeymoon hotel choice when visiting Naoussa, Paros!

-It is good to know that Zefi Hotel offers massage treatments, including the one for pregnant women!
+It is good to know that Zefi Hotel offers massage treatments, including one for pregnant women!
 Now, that’s a luxury!

 The only real downside of the hotel is a quite unappealing neighborhood.
-The littery environment might not be in the domain of the hotel, but sadly it does affect the impression of the guests.
+The littering environment might not be in the domain of the hotel, but sadly it does affect the impression of the guests.
 As long as you ask for a room with a view of the hotel’s nice pool, you will be fine!

 10. Indulge in breakfast, and repeat!

-As I’ve visited Zefi Hotel in the low season, the restaurant was not fully operational, so I cannot give any feedback on the lunch/dinner offer.
+As I visited Zefi Hotel in the low season, the restaurant was not fully operational, so I cannot give any feedback on the lunch/dinner offer.
 But if we can judge by the breakfast, this place should cover your gastronomical needs!
 Even if we were rare guests at this moment of the year, the buffet didn’t seem deficient at all.
 On the contrary, we were able to indulge in strawberries with whipped cream, bananas with honey and walnut, smoothies and cookies, and all the usual components of a 4-star breakfast.
 It was a visual and tasteful stimulation for another day of exploring the secrets of Naoussa!

 Did you like this article on the best things to do in Naoussa, Paros?